grafana/grafana/docs/sources/alerting/unified-alerting/silences.md

 # Silence alert notifications

-Grafana allows to you to prevent notifications from one or more alert rules by creating a silence.
-This silence lasts for a specified window of time.
+You can use silences to stop notifications from one or more alerting rules.
 Silences do not prevent alert rules from being evaluated.
-They also do not stop alert instances being shown in the user interface.
-Silences only prevent notifications from being created.
+Nor do they not stop alerting instances from being shown in the user interface.
+Silences only stop notifications from getting created.
+A silence lasts for only a specified window of time.

-Grafana alerting UI allows you to configure silences for the Grafana managed alerts (handled by the embedded Alertmanager) as well as silences for an [external Alertmanager if one is configured]({{< relref "../../datasources/alertmanager.md" >}}), using the Alertmanager dropdown.

-> **Note:** Currently the configuration of the embedded Alertmanager is shared across organisations.
-Therefore users are advised to use the new Grafana 8 Alerts only if they have one organisation otherwise silences for the Grafana managed alerts will be visible by all organizations.
+Grafana 8 alerting supports managing of silences for an external Alertmanager.

 ## Add a silence

 To add a silence:

-1. In the Grafana menu, hover your cursor over the **Alerting** (bell) icon and then select **Silences** (crossed out bell icon).
+1. In the Grafana menu, click the **Alerting** (bell) icon to open the Alerting page listing existing alerts.
+1. In the Alerting page, click **Silences** to open the page listing existing contact points.
+1. From [Alertmanager]({{< relref "../contact-points.md/#alertmanager" >}}) drop down, select an external Alertmanager to create and manage silences for the external data source.
+Otherwise, keep the default option of Grafana.
-1. Click the **New Silence** button.
+1. Click **New Silence** to open the Create silence page.
-1. Select the start and end date in **Silence start and end** to indicate when the silence should go into effect and expire.
+1. In **Silence start and end**, select the start and end date to indicate when the silence should go into effect and expire.
-1. Optionally, update the **Duration** to alter the time for the end of silence in the previous step to correspond to the start plus the duration.
+1. Optionally, in **Duration**, specify how long the silence is enforced.
+This automatically updates the end time in the  **Silence start and end** field.
-1. Enter one or more _Matching Labels_ by filling out the **Name** and **Value** fields.
+1. In the **Name** and **Value** fields, enter one or more _Matching Labels_.
 Matchers determine which rules the silence will apply to.
-1. Enter a **Comment**.
+For more information, see [Label matching for alert suppression](#label-matching-for-alert-suppression).
+1. In **Comment**, add details about the silence.
-1. Enter the name of the owner in **Creator**.
+1. In **Creator**, enter the name of the silence owner or keep the default owner.
 1. Click **Create**.

-## How label matching works
+### Label matching for alert suppression

-Alert instances that have labels that match all of the "Matching Labels" specified in the silence will have their notifications suppressed.
+Notifications are suppressed only for alerts with labels that match all the "Matching Labels" specified in the silence.

 - The **Label** field is the name of the label to match.
 It must exactly match the label name.
 - The **Value** field matches against the corresponding value for the specified **Label** name.
 How it matches depends on the **Regex** and **Equal** checkboxes.
-- The **Regex** checkbox specifies if the inputted **Value** should be matched against labels as a regular expression.
+- The **Regex** checkbox indicates if **Value** should be treated as a regular expression to match against labels.
 The regular expression is always anchored.
-If not selected it is an exact string match.
+If not selected, it is an exact string match.
-- The **Equal** checkbox specifies if the match should include alert instances that match or do not match.
-If not checked, the silence includes alert instances _do not_ match.
+- The **Equal** checkbox specifies if the match should include alert instances that match.
+If not checked, the silence includes alerts that _do not_ match.

-## Viewing and editing silences
+## Managing silences

-1. In the Grafana menu hover your cursor over the **Alerting** (bell) icon, then select **Silences** (crossed out bell icon).
+1. In the Alerting page, click **Silences** to view the list of existing silences.
-1. To end the silence, click the **Unsilence** option next to the listed silence.
-Silences that have ended are still listed and are automatically removed after 5 days.
-There is no method for manual removal.
+1. To end the silence, click the **Unsilence** option next to a listed silence.
+Silences that have ended are still listed for five days, after which they are automatically removed.
+You cannot remove a silence manually.
-1. To edit a silence, click the pencil icon next to the listed silence.
-Edit the silence using instructions on how to create a silence.
+1. Find the silence you want to edit, then click **Edit** (pen icon).
-1. Click **Submit** to save your changes.
+1. Make any changes and click **Submit** to save your changes.

-## Manage silences for an external Alertmanager

-Grafana alerting UI supports managing external Alertmanager silences.
-Once you add an [Alertmanager data source]({{< relref "../../datasources/alertmanager.md" >}}), a dropdown displays at the top of the page where you can select either `Grafana` or an external Alertmanager as your data source.

 ## Create a URL to silence form with defaults filled in